Skip to main content

 Ask about denomination mix, condition, and how the lot is priced before you buy.
 A lower price per face value is not automatically a better deal if the lot is heavily worn or poorly described.

-Junk silver has a real place in the silver market.
+90% silver has a real place in the silver market.
 It is recognizable, divisible, and has a long history of being bought and sold by dealers across the country.
-Buyers who understand what they are getting can find junk silver a practical way to hold physical silver.
+Buyers who understand what they are getting can find it a practical way to hold physical silver.

 That is why we walk through what is in the lot before quoting.
 A clear description of denomination, condition, and composition makes the conversation more useful for everyone.

-We are building individual guides for specific junk silver coin types.
+We are building individual guides for specific 90% silver coin types.
 These pages will be reviewed carefully for historical context, denomination details, condition considerations, and product-specific buying and selling notes before publishing.

 Barber Silver Dimes